Utah: Bryce Canyon & Zion National Parks | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

-Leave the bikes behind today to explore Zion National Park by foot.
-Your trip leaders will help you choose a trail that suits you.
-Perhaps walk the Emerald Pools Trail, a series of short trails along a lush river whose waters form several scenic pools.
-The Scout Lookout Trail leads to spectacular views of Zion.
-And the West Rim Trail features a dramatic zig-zag up a soaring rock wall.
-No matter your choice, the scenery is sure to inspire you.
-Plan for lunch on your own.
+Leave the bikes behind today to explore Zion National Park on foot.
+Your trip leaders will help you select a trail that suits your interest and ability.
+Perhaps stroll the Emerald Pools Trail, a series of short paths along a lush stream that feeds several scenic pools.
+The Scout Lookout Trail rewards you with sweeping views of the canyon, while the West Rim Trail offers a dramatic zig-zag ascent along soaring rock walls.
+Whichever route you choose, Zion’s awe-inspiring scenery will stay with you.
+Lunch is on your own today.

-If you prefer a restful day, relax at the hotel pool or indulge in a spa treatment, explore Springdale, or browse the Zion National Park Visitor Center.
-Alternately, uncover the past of the region at the Zion Human History Museum.
-This evening, celebrate your week during a farewell dinner at a local restaurant.
+If you prefer a more restful day, unwind at the hotel pool, enjoy a spa treatment, or explore the shops and galleries of Springdale.
+You might also stop by the Zion National Park Visitor Center or learn more about the region’s cultural and natural history at the Zion Human History Museum.
+This evening, gather with your fellow travelers for a celebratory farewell dinner at a local restaurant.

 What to Expect:

-Non-biking day: Take a break from your bike to enjoy hiking in Zion or spend time in Springdale.
-Spend the day at your own pace.
+Non-Biking Day: Take a break from the saddle to explore Zion on foot or unwind in Springdale.
+Enjoy the day at your own pace.

 Included Meals: Breakfast, Dinner

-This morning choose between an early ride with your trip leaders or a self-guided hike; both options depart from the hotel.
-The ride is an out-and-back and follows Route 9 southwest through the charming town of Springdale to the small village of Rockville.
-Here you cross the Virgin River on a historic bridge, passing orchards and farms before stopping for a creek-side snack.
-Should you wish to enjoy one last hike, the Watchman Trail ascends through a canyon to a plateau with views of Zion National Park and Springdale.
-Return to your hotel in time for a quick shower before your departure.
+This morning, choose between an early ride with your trip leaders or a self-guided hike—both options depart from the hotel.
+The ride is an out-and-back route that follows Route 9 southwest through the charming town of Springdale to the small village of Rockville.
+Here, you’ll cross the Virgin River on a historic bridge, passing orchards and farms before stopping for a creekside snack.
+If you prefer a final hike, the Watchman Trail ascends through a canyon to a plateau offering sweeping views of Zion National Park and Springdale.
+Return to your hotel in time for a quick shower before departure.

-VBT provides two private shuttle options from the hotel back to the St. George Regional Airport and the St. George Shuttle office.
-The first shuttle departs the hotel at 8:30 a.m. arriving at 10:30 a.m. and the second shuttle departs at 11:30 a.m. arriving at 1:30 p.m.
-Guests departing the hotel at 11:30 a.m. will be dropped off at the St. George Shuttle office in time for the 2:00 p.m. shuttle to the Las Vegas Harry Reid International Airport (LAS) (at your own expense).
-If you need to take the early shuttle option, you will not have time to do the morning ride.
+VBT provides two private shuttle options from the hotel to the St. George Regional Airport and the St. George Shuttle office.
+The first shuttle departs at 8:30 a.m., arriving at 10:30 a.m.; the second departs at 11:30 a.m., arriving at 1:30 p.m.
+Guests on the 11:30 a.m. shuttle will be dropped off at the St. George Shuttle office in time to connect with the 2:00 p.m. shuttle to Las Vegas Harry Reid International Airport (LAS) (at your own expense).
+Please note: If you take the early shuttle, you will not have time for the morning ride.

 Today's Ride Choices